ONDC-Official/automation-report-service/src/validations/nic2004:60232/1.2.5/README.md

 #### /on_search

-- categories/time/timestamp or items/time/timestamp should be relative to context/timestamp as per the TAT provided
+- categories/time/timestamp or items/time/timestamp should be relative to context/timestamp as per the TAT
+- both forward and backward shipments should be provided

 #### /init